Through the Solihull Together programme we’re finding new ways of working that will really make a difference to people living in Solihull:

 These all work together – when people are better off, they’re healthier and have a greater sense of wellbeing, as they do if they feel part of a strong and connected local community.
 So, as well as bringing together health and care services, we’ll make sure people can get the information and advice they need, and we’ll support a healthy and connected community that helps reduce the loneliness people sometimes feel.

-In five years’ time we want to be able to say to you, ‘we listened, we heard, and we delivered’.
+We want to be able to say to you, ‘we listened, we heard, and we delivered’.